Freak the Mighty

 Freak the Mighty is a young adult novel by Rodman Philbrick.
 Published in 1993, it was followed by the novel Max the Mighty in 1998.
 The primary characters are friends Maxwell Kane, a large, developmentally disabled, and kind-hearted boy, and Kevin Avery, nicknamed "Freak", who is physically disabled and very intelligent.
-Kevin is diagnosed with Morquio syndrome.
+Kevin has Morquio syndrome.

 The novel was adapted for the screen under the title The Mighty by Charles Leavitt; the film was shot in Toronto, Ontario, Canada and Cincinnati, Ohio, and directed by Peter Chelsom, and released in 1998.

 Plot

 In Portsmouth, New Hampshire, Maxwell Kane is a young boy who lives with his grandparents, Grim and Gram.
 People are afraid of Max because he looks like his father, convicted murderer Kenneth "Killer" Kane.
 Max reminisces about his time in daycare, when he met a boy named Kevin (or Freak, as their classmates called him).
 Kevin has Morquio syndrome, wears leg braces and uses crutches, thinks of himself as a robot, and is bullied by bigger kids due to his short height.

 Years later, when Max is in middle school, he learns that Freak and his mother, Gwen, referred to as "The Fair Guinevere", are moving into the house next door.
 Max eventually approaches Freak, who acts with hostility.
 Max later saves Kevin's toy ornithopter from a tree and they start to form a friendship.
 On the Fourth of July, they go to see the fireworks show and are attacked by an older boy, Tony "Blade" D., and his gang.
 After the show, Blade chases the two with his gang after Freak calls him a cretin.
 Despite Max's lack of knowledge and disability, he escapes by acting on Freak's orders, but the two are driven into a muddy millpond, Freak riding on Max's shoulders.
 Freak gets the attention of a nearby police car, which drives off Blade's gang and takes the boys home.
 After this, Kevin starts riding on Max's shoulders regularly.
 They begin to call themselves "Freak the Mighty".
 They go on adventures such as going to the hospital which Freak claims has a secret "Bionics Department" which has had his brain CT scanned and fitted into a bionic body.

 On one adventure they find a woman's purse in the storm drain.
 They return it to the woman who is named Loretta Lee.
 She is married to Iggy, leader of the Panheads, a motorcycle gang who "struck fear in everyone, even the cops".
 Iggy says that the two of them once knew Max's father.
 They consider "having some fun" with the boys but do not because they are afraid that Max's father will get parole even though he is serving a life sentence.
 Loretta also calls Kevin's father a magician, saying that he vanished as soon as he found out his son had a birth defect.